Skip to content

 What are we doing?

 I already have a guide on how to set up Tailscale on your NAS for remote access.
-In the interest of choice this is an alternative method using WireGuard.
+In the interest of choice and as I am currently using this method this is an alternative using WireGuard (WG-Easy).

 • Folder Setup